dougeby/IntuneDocs/InTuneDocs/whats-new/whats-coming-in-intune.md

 ---

 # What's coming in Microsoft Intune - October
+The **Early Edition** provides a list of features that are coming in upcoming releases of Microsoft Intune.
 This information is provided under NDA on an extremely limited basis and is subject to change.
 Some features listed here are at risk of not making the cutoff dates and may be delayed until a future release.
 Other features are being tested in a pilot (flighting) to ensure they're customer-ready.
 Please reach out to your Intune/PM buddy if you have any questions or concerns.

 This page is updated periodically.
 Check back for new What’s Coming updates.